confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 :ref:`CREATE STREAM <create-stream>` statements.

 .. note:: this value of this configuration does not directly effect how
-         other statements deserialize and serialize single fields.
+         other statements deserialize and serialize single field schemas.
          :ref:`CREATE TABLE AS SELECT <create-table-as-select>` and
          :ref:`CREATE STREAM AS SELECT <create-stream-as-select>` statements
          inherit ``WRAP_SINGLE_KEYS`` from their source.